 - enriched grain products, such as enriched pasta and enriched cornmeal.
 Other foods that may contain added folic acid include breads, crackers and ready-to- eat cereals.
 The amount of folic acid in enriched foods varies

 Although liver and liver products (e.g. liverwurst spread and liver sausages) are high in folate, they are also very high in vitamin A. Too much vitamin A may cause birth defects, especially during the first trimester.
 The safest choice is to limit these foods during pregnancy.
 If you choose to eat liver or liver products, have no more than 75g (2 ½ ounces) per week.

 What increases my risk of having a baby with a neural tube defect?

 You are at higher risk of having a baby with an NTD when:

-- you have epilepsy, obesity, diabetes, gastrointestinal conditions such as Crohn’s or active Celiac disease, gastric bypass surgery, advanced liver disease, or receive kidney dialysis;
+- You have diabetes, obesity, gastrointestinal conditions such as Crohn's or Celiac disease, gastric bypass surgery, advanced liver disease or receive kidney dialysis

-- you struggle with drug or alcohol use; or
+- You struggle with drug or alcohol use

-- you are taking medications that interfere with your body’s use of folic acid (e.g., anticonvulsants, methotrexate, sulfasalazine, triamterene, or trimethoprim – as found in cotrimoxazole).
+- You are taking anti-epilepsy medications or medications that interfere with your body's use of folic acid (e.g., anticonvulsants, methotrexate, sulfasalazine, triamterene or trimethoprim - as found in cotrimoxazole)

 A health care provider might suggest a larger dose of folic acid if you are at higher risk of having a baby with an NTD.
 If you are at a higher risk, talk to your health care provider about what amount of folic acid is right for you.